jonnonz1/nz-statute-book/acts/public/2012/domestic-violence-amendment-act-2012.md

 This Act amends the Domestic Violence Act 1995.

 ### 4 Interpretation
-(1) Section 124A is amended by inserting the following definition in its appropriate alphabetical order:.
+(1) Section 124A is amended by inserting the following definition in its appropriate alphabetical order:
   - **District Court** includes a Justice or Justices, or a Community Magistrate or Community Magistrates, presiding over a District Court; but does not include a Registrar
 (2) Section 124A is amended by adding the following definition:
   - **Registrar** means any Registrar of a District Court; and includes a Deputy Registrar.